Data-Monkey/HomeAutomation/GatePi/readme.md

 <h1> GatePi </h1>

-Raspberry Pi to be that gate keeper!
+Raspberry Pi to be the gate keeper of my network!

 <h2>Pi-Hole</h2>
 Installing pi-hole for DNS/DHCP and AD blocking